City of Sydney Housing

 - Current issues relating to housing availability, affordability and diversity in the City of Sydney

-- Identify the Australian and international cities and urban renewal schemes that have successfully delivered a range of housing types, tenure and price points; and
+- Identify the Australian and international cities and urban renewal schemes that have successfully delivered a range of housing types, tenure and price points

 - Recommend initiatives that could be implemented to achieve best outcomes.